briansunter/graph/site/content/pages/travels with charley.md

 # What I Liked

-It captures the essence of being on an American roadtrip perfectly
+It captures the essence of being on an American road-trip perfectly

-The poodle Charley and his interactions with John Steinbeck are hilarious
+The poodle Charley and his interactions with John Steinbeck are hilarious.

-It has that special lyricism that all of John Steinbeck books have.
-It's a simple story, but you can tell it was written by a great, observant writer.
-If the same story had been written by someone else, it wouldn't have been nearly as good.
+It has that exceptional lyricism that all of John Steinbeck's books have.
+It's a simple story, but a great, observant writer wrote it.
+If the same story had been written by someone else, it wouldn't have been as good.

-I enjoy the historical commentary about things going on at the time, like nuclear submarines, Kenendy, Nixon, and Krushchev.
+I enjoy the historical commentary about things going on at the time, like nuclear submarines, Kennedy, Nixon, and Krushchev.

 His admiration for the American worker.

 # What I Disliked

 The book claims to be nonfiction but does feel fictionalized at times.
-I don't mind the half fictionalization though.
+I don't mind the half-fictionalization, though.

 # Notes